 Before embarking on your adventure with your dog, make sure you’re equipped for the task ahead.
 Lead, check.
 Ball, check.
 And, the most important of all, poop bags, check.
 These bags are a must-have on any walk with your dog; without them, you could find yourself in some sticky situations.
 By law, you need to carry at least two.

 Compostable dog poop bags are a great choice.
 They’re robust, easy to carry, and match the strength and versatility of regular plastic bags – designed to deal with any poop size.
-They’re biodegradable dog poop bags which break down when placed in well managed compost piles.
+They’re also termed as biodegradable dog poop bags which break down when placed in well managed compost piles.